Micuks/DistDiagDemo/backend/README.md

-# DistDiagDemo Backend
+# DBPecker Backend

-This is the backend service for the DistDiagDemo project, providing APIs for anomaly detection, metrics collection, and workload management for OceanBase clusters.
+This is the backend service for the DBPecker project, providing APIs for anomaly detection, metrics collection, and workload management for OceanBase clusters.

 ## Features